inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v9.0.md

 This will ensure that all indices and their contents are based on the latest definitions and not out of date.

-As soon as the indices have been rebuilt, the entire migration is complete! :partying_face:
+As soon as the indices have been rebuilt, the entire migration is complete! 🥳